 DMart has always tried to avoid malls and their inflated rents like a plague.
 Hence it chooses its locations in residential areas strategically.
 These decisions are further taking their targeted low and middle-class’s into consideration.
 Most of their stores are in the suburbs of metros, tier II & tier III cities.
 Their store size is set based on the density of the targeted customers around it.

-If you enter a DMart store you would notice that DMart has decided to keep their stores simply.
+If you enter a DMart store you would notice that DMart has decided to keep their stores simple.
 This has further saved up on costs that would otherwise be spent on expensive interior designs.
 This means that every individual who enters the store is a customer unlike those in malls taking an evening stroll.
-This makes DMart’s main competitors the local Kiranas who receive similar types of customers.
+Further, it makes DMart’s main competitors the local Kiranas who receive similar types of customers.

 3. Relationship with Suppliers